MtnBiker/historical-streets-la/ImplementationNotes.md

 Two things needed.
 Color of lines. fitBounds for overview; although this is less critical as map gets filled up

 Trying to debug `Uncaught Error: Map container is already initialized.`  when moving away from edit or show streets, etc.

+Trying to add feature that map will zoom to max level instead of showing a blank.
+And keep zoom level if adequate.
+Also when select a new base map, the overlay maps become hidden.
+ The radio button input and also a value="https://api.mapbox…" etc, ie my map